 The Article 20 Network defends and advances the human right to Freedom of Peaceful Assembly worldwide.

-Our team brings a variety of experiences as lecturers, artists, and entrepreneurs.
+Our team brings a variety of experiences ashuman rights scholars, lawyers, nonviolence experts, and activists.
 Together, we form a passionate, results-driven team devoted to a vision of humanity enjoying the benefits of thriving democracies perpetually balanced by public demonstration.

 Dan Aymar-Blair Executive Director, Co-Founder